zpieslak/mobilus-client-home-assistant/README.md

 ## Prerequisites

-- Home Assistant installation.
+- Home Assistant installation version `2024.4.0` or later (earlier versions are available in older releases - see `hacs.json` for details).
 - Local access to the Mobilus Cosmo GTW IP address and valid login credentials.
+Internet access is not required and can be disabled on the Mobilus Cosmo GTW device.

 ## Installation